 How to Encourage Practice, Even on Sunny Days

 Like most skills, learning a new instrument doesn’t just happen overnight.
-Learning a new skill such as strumming a guitar or tickling the piano keys takes time and practice.
+Learning a new skill such as strumming a guitar or tickling the piano keys takes both time and practice.
 But the secret ingredient comes down to discipline and being able to maintain that consistency with practice, even during those warm summer days when you’re tempted to toss it all aside.

 Practicing your instrument during the cold, dreary winter months is easy!
 It’s the perfect way to keep busy and hone in on your skill.
-But once that weather changes, it’s a lot harder to stick to the routine when the outdoors awaits.
+But once that weather changes, it’s a lot harder to stick to the routine when the outdoors await.

 Here are some helpful ways to encourage practice, even on bright, sunny summer days.

 Striking a Healthy Balance